 Banking Basics #8: Money Market Accounts

-Modern money market accounts are similar to both savings and checking accounts, but with some crucial differences.
+Modern money market accounts are similar to both savings and checking accounts but with some crucial differences.
 Money market accounts typically offer a marginally higher rate of return than standard savings accounts.
-However, each institution is different, so be sure to research thoroughly before committing to a this type of account.
+However, each institution is different, so be sure to research thoroughly before committing to this type of account.
 You may also write checks and take ATM withdrawals from a money market account as a convenience (as you are limited to 6 transactions per calendar month).

 Pros of Money Market Accounts:

 - Higher rates of return than standard savings accounts

 - With proper research, can yield a high return with little to no monthly fees